 C. Overview of IDD for Samoa

-IDD payments sent to Samoa must be in Samoan Tala accounts at local FIs.
-The beneficiary must provide complete information to the Embassy, Consulate or DIO for input.
-DIO will fax incomplete forms to the Federal Benefits Unit (FBU) at U.S. Embassy or Consulate that serves that territory, to contact the beneficiary or FI for additional information.
+The beneficiary must provide complete information to DIO or the Federal Benefits Unit (FBU) for input.
+DIO will fax incomplete forms to the FBU that serves Samoa.
+The FBU contacts the beneficiary or FI for additional information.

 D. Description of Samoan direct deposit bank data

 The data for coding IDD for Samoa will come from banks the FRBKC has determined can handle the IDD process.
 The FRBKC identified and listed the participating banks on the International Treasury Services (ITS.gov) website as part of the ITS help file.
 If you do not have access to ITS.gov, you should refer to the listing in GN 02402.353G to verify bank codes when processing direct deposit to Samoan banks.